rbellamy/rectangles/README.md

 The [Esri Geometry API for Java][esri-geometry-api-java] is a spatial processing API designed for use-cases exactly like the one outlined in the exercise.
 It includes all the machinery, out-of-the-box, needed to provide a complete solution with minimal custom code.
-The [`Rectangle`][rectangle-entity] entity wraps the functionality provided by this API, and the tests verify the code meets the requirements.
+This implementation of a [`Rectangle`][rectangle-entity] entity wraps the functionality provided by this API, and the tests verify the code meets the requirements.

 ## A Note about the Requirements